Visiting an abandoned quarry for a highline, tightrope walking session.

-The quarry has been disused for years, so locals utilized it as a place to swim, practice rock climbing, have a picnic... or to balance above it on a strap.
-The last named happened last Sunday, and I had the pleasure to join.
+The quarry, Kantyna, is about 40km / 25miles south of Wroclaw.
+It's partially flooded, and as it has been disused for years, locals utilized it as a place to swim, practice rock climbing, have a picnic... or balance above it on an inch-wide stretched webbing called slackline.
+The last-named happened last Sunday, and I had the pleasure to join.
 Yey!

 Once he reached it, the sun disappeared behind snowy clouds.
 Warm rays were gone, but the quarry stayed dry, which was welcomed.
 It was time for others to give the line a go.

-Relaxing my sore state with food and my camera, I walked around and things turned bright again.
-Literally.
-The sun made a peek out the cloud layer, flooding the location in golden colors.
+I comforted my sore state with food and picture-taking, and things turned bright again, literally.
+The sun made a peek out of the cloud layer, flooding the location in golden colours.

-Taking pics while others made the most of the highline was relaxing at best, and I returned to do a few rounds on the short line later.
-The daylight started declining soon, thus we called it a day.
-A good one.
+Walking around with my camera while others made the most of the highline was relaxing at best, and sometime later, I returned to do a few rounds on the short line.